itsmeterrylin/slate/source/index.html.md

 ### Installation Instructions:

-1. Integrate Selfkey Client Lib into the webpage
+1. Integrate *Selfkey Client Lib* into the webpage
-2. Select where you want the "Login With SelfKey" button to appear
+2. Select where you want the *"Login With SelfKey"* button to appear
-3. Initialize the "Login With SelfKey" button by passing LWS Config specific to Relying Party to Selfkey Client Lib
+3. Initialize the *"Login With SelfKey"* button by passing LWS Config to *Selfkey Client Lib*

 ## Part 3: Backend Integration